mariam2022skipq/Sirius_Python/mariambhatti/Sprint5/Design4/README.md

 Sprint 5 is a series of tasks that entail various challenges designed to allow the trainee to build on existing and new knowledge of the AWS platform and develop/design solutions.

-## Task 6
+## Design 4
-#### Design & Develop - Design an end-to-end CI/CD delivery pipeline for a website on AWS that has following components: 1) EC2 instances for some static calculations 2) S3 for website pages 3) API GW and lambda triggers 4) CloudWatch alarms on number of API calls received
+#### Design an end-to-end CI/CD delivery pipeline for a website on AWS that has following components: 1) EC2 instances for some static calculations 2) S3 for website pages 3) API GW and lambda triggers 4) CloudWatch alarms on number of API calls received